raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** Self (100-foot line)
+**Range:** Self (30.0m line)

 **Components:** V, S, M (a bit of fur and a rod of amber, crystal, or glass)

 **Duration:** Instantaneous

-A stroke of lightning forming a line 100 feet long and 5 feet wide blasts out from you in a direction you choose.
+A stroke of lightning forming a line 30.0m long and 1.5m wide blasts out from you in a direction you choose.
 Each creature in the line must make a Dexterity saving throw.
 A creature takes 8d6 lightning damage on a failed save, or half as much damage on a successful one.

 The lightning ignites flammable objects in the area that aren't being worn or carried.